microsoft/onnxruntime/docs/tutorials/mobile/index.md

 # How to develop a mobile application with ONNX Runtime

 ONNX Runtime gives you a variety of options to add machine learning to your mobile application.
-This page outlines the general flow through the development process.
+This page outlines the flow through the development process.
 You can also check out the tutorials in this section:

 * [Build an objection detection application on iOS](./deploy-ios.md)
 * [Build an image classification application on Android](./deploy-android.md)